Diversity

 Dispatching Female Employees to External Career Training Programs

-Every year, Mitsui Chemicals dispatches 10 to 20 employees to external training programs designed to improve the management skills and motivation of female employees who are aiming for managerial positions, as well as those designed to help female candidates for general manager and director positions learn business management and build external networks.
+Every year, Mitsui Chemicals dispatches 10 to 20 employees to external training programs designed to improve the management skills and motivation of female employees who are aiming for managerial positions, as well as programs designed to help female candidates for general manager and director positions learn about business management and building external networks.
 Exchanges with other business women in similar positions from different companies give employees an opportunity to meet women who can become a role model and raise their career awareness.

 Participant’s Comments